Strategy @ Risk

 Risk – Exposure to Gain and Loss

-It is when the decision involves consequences for the decision maker we faces a situation of risk.
+It is first when the decision involves consequences for the decision maker he faces a situation of risk.
 A traditional way of understanding risk is to calculate how much a certain event varies over time.
 The less it varies the minor the risk.
 In every decision where historical data exists we can identify historical patterns, study them and calculate how much they varies.
 Such a study gives us a good impression of what kind of risk profile we face.

 • Risk – randomness with knowable probabilites.